 Welcome!
-This guide supports the faculty college presentation of the same name.
+This guide supports our faculty college presentation.
 Here you will find resources and information used during the session including:

 During the presentation, we will navigate from left to right using the tabs at the top of the page.
 This guide will remain available at the conclusion of the session and, like all Archer Library guides, accessible online 24/7.
 Feel free to explore; select a tab to review page contents.